 Erika is an overnight doula who is experienced with working with multiples and a majority of her families are twin families.
 Erika works overnight shifts to care for your baby (or babies!) so that you can get some much needed rest.
 She offers flexible scheduling to meet the needs of each individual family that she works with.
 During Erika’s shifts, she assists with anything related to infant care to keep the night running smoothly.
 When baby is sleeping, she is also happy to help out with laundry, light cleaning, organizing, meal prep, and any other light tasks around the house that you may need.
 Erika’s main goal is always to allow families to get the rest they need so that they can function at their best and be cared for during the postpartum period.
 She absolutely loves working with postpartum families and considers it such a privilege to be involved in such an important and transitional period in each of her clients’ lives.

 Erika graduated with a bachelor’s degree in health science from Stony Brook University and a masters degree from the University of Louisville.
 She is certified in infant, child, and adult CPR and first aid.
-If you would like more information, feel free to contact Erika directly.

 Get in touch with Erika: